 It’s not always easy to differentiate between hair types, especially if you’ve chemically or heat-treated your hair.
 This can permanently alter the natural curl of your hair until it grows out.

 Hair types are split into four categories, with three subcategories in each one.
 This chart shows the difference between each hair type:

 Types 2C, 3A, and 3B can be hard to distinguish.
-That’s because many people have a mix of different hair types on their scalp — each follicle produces hair independently of the others.
+That’s because many people have a mix of different hair types on their scalp as each follicle produces hair independently of the others.

 Like all curly hair types, 3A hair is prone to frizz.
 There are a few reasons for this:

 Conditioning your hair is an essential part of any haircare routine, but it’s especially important for those with curly hair types.
-Curly hair is more prone to breakage than straight hair types, but conditioning your hair can lower friction and reduce the chance of hair damage .
+Curly hair types struggle with hair breakage more than straight hair types, but conditioning your hair can lower friction and reduce the chance of hair damage .

-Deep conditioning your hair once or twice a week (depending on your level of hair dryness) will moisturise your hair strands.
-Leave-in conditioners can protect your hair while wet combing and may help keep your curls intact for longer .
+Deep conditioning your hair once or twice a week (depending on your level of hair dryness) will moisturise your hair strands and help you tackle frizzy broken hair on top of your head.
+Leave-in conditioners can protect your hair while combing wet hair and may help keep your curls intact for longer .